-The selected cooling method consist of a bath no longer than 3 m and a water tank with a capacity of 180 liters (Figure 1).
-Concerning the low fresh water globally available, water from the water tank near the extruder die was pumped to a heat exchanger to lower its temperature and the water was returned to the water tank in the center.
+The chosen cooling method involves a bath with a length of more than 3 m and a water tank with a capacity of 180 liters (Figure 1).
+Concerned to the low fresh water globally available, water from the water tank near the extruder die was pumped to a heat exchanger to lower its temperature and the water was returned to the water tank in the center.
 The cooling has a direct effect in the crystallization of the semicrystalline LDPE.
 The cooling leads to a shrinkage, reducing the cross section of the extruded tape.
-Temperature was set at \leq 50 °C in the cooling tank, to prevent deformation and degradation of plastic tape.
+Temperature was set at ≤ 50 °C in the cooling tank, to prevent deformation and degradation of plastic tape.
 The heat exchanger employed was the type used in the automotive industry (radiator) together with an air extractor, the hot water from the water tank was introduced to this heat exchanger, effectively reducing the temperature.
 Of this way, it was not necessary to use frequently fresh water (from urban water service) to reduce the temperature, neither to send the hot water to a storage tank for subsequent reuse.
 It was not required to use high-cost and electrically consuming equipment for the cooling system such as a chiller.